ghanagokul/ML_CaseStudy/README.md

 ## 🧠 Thought Process

 I designed a two-stage machine learning pipeline to predict the likelihood of a user clicking a link in an email.
 The first model predicts whether the email will be clicked, and the second model focuses on link click prediction.
-I then developed a `recommend` function that evaluates all feature permutations based on a user's country and past purchase history, returning the combination with the highest final probability.
+I then developed a `recommend` function that evaluates all feature permutations based on a user's country and past purchase history, returning the combination with the final probability.
 To handle class imbalance, I applied the SMOTE technique, which was critical for improving model performance and ensuring fair predictions across classes.

 ## 🤔 Model Selection & Reasoning